 As a scaffold to support pupils in discussing their feelings, and therefore to develop emotional literacy, Bantock uses the visual representation of emojis.
 Through emojis children are able to identify and communicate a feeling that they may otherwise not be able to put into words.
 Through questioning, children are then supported in identifying why they are feeling this way, how to resolve any negative emotions and consider strategies to prevent these negative emotions from reoccurring.

-As well as being embedded throughout the curriculum, there are a broad range of extra-curricular opportunities such as; Change 4 Life, Cooking Club, Health and Fitness Club, Gifted and Talented Football, Gifted and Talented Athletics, Allotment Nurture Group, the WELL Programme and Cool Kids to develop the health and well-being of pupils, some of which utilise the expertise of outside agencies.
+As well as being embedded throughout the curriculum, there are a broad range of extra-curricular opportunities: Change 4 Life, Cooking Club, Health and Fitness Club, Wolves Foundation Clubs, Allotment Nurture Group, Gardening Club and Cool Kids to develop the health and well-being of pupils, some of which utilise the expertise of outside agencies.
 Such clubs help foster a healthy lifestyle, increase resilience and encourage children to explore individual talents.